+Stormwater is just that – water that comes from weather events.
+When rain or snowmelt follows the natural contours of the land it gathers in natural or manmade low spots or retention ponds.
 The District maintains regional storm drain detention facilities throughout the community.
-All other storm drain culverts and pipelines are maintained by Douglas County.
+All other storm drain culverts and pipelines are maintained by the City of Castle Pines and HOA’s.
 Specific drainage improvements within individual parcels are designed and installed by individual developers.
 The District also provides water erosion control in natural drainage areas in the community.

 The Castle Pines North Metro District is also a member of the Colorado Stormwater Council (CSC).
 Please visit the CSC website to learn more.

-When storm water flows into a storm drain, or sewer system, it enters our creeks, streams, rivers, lakes, and reservoirs.
-Any pollution that enters a storm drain is discharged untreated into the water we use for fishing, swimming, and even for drinking.
+When stormwater flows into a storm drain, or sewer system, it eventually finds its way into our creeks, streams, rivers, lakes, and reservoirs.
+Any pollution that enters a storm drain is discharged, untreated, into the water we use for fishing, swimming, and even for drinking.